 So, how can you improve the loading speed of your site?
-Here’s some hints and tips to help you out.
+Here are some hints and tips to help you out.

 - GZIP – Think of GZIP as a collapsible coffee cup.
 You can hold more cups that are collapsed in your backpack and therefore transfer them from A to B quicker.
 This free tool, can tell you if your site is GZIP enabled as well as checking your Metatags.

 - Videos – Don’t upload your Product review videos to your website.
-Instead pop them on a branded YouTube channel and just embed the video where you want it.
+Instead, pop them on a branded YouTube channel and just embed the video where you want it.
 Make YouTube’s servers do the heavy lifting for you!

 - Check, and check again – Keeping an eye on your site speed, even if it’s initially great, is good practice.
 Tools like Pingdom are a good (and free) way to check.

 If all else fails, drop your eCommerce provider or Tech support an email and see if they can help you speed up your site.